 Nor is it explained in the interactive guide on the Government website.

 You have to delve deeper into the full explanation in the Permitted Development for Householders-Technical Guidance. to find out that granny annexes need planning permission.

-This is why so many people, both garden building suppliers and the general public are confused by the rules.
+This is why so many people, both garden office buildings suppliers and the general public are confused by the rules.

 I hope this helps.

 To read more about granny annexes please visit our granny annexe page.